Vortitron/WeatherAnimations/README.md

 The PNG decoder converts downloaded images to the appropriate format for display on monochrome OLED screens, using a luminance calculation and threshold to determine whether each pixel should be on or off.

+#### Display-Specific Optimizations

+The library intelligently manages resources by:

+- Using simplified fallback animations for OLED displays (SSD1306 and SH1106) to conserve memory and bandwidth
+- Only downloading and processing PNG images for TFT displays where the higher quality and color capabilities can be appreciated
+- Automatically falling back to generated animations if PNG downloads fail

+This approach ensures optimal performance across different display types while providing the best visual experience for each.

 ## Installation

 ### Libraries Installation